valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 "Author:" is added when you want to do a convincing real author (combined with "Writing style: literary, author-name.)
 "Setting:" "Theme:" "Subject:" have their uses, depends on the content.
 "Title:" works at least on LOTR and "gone with the wind".
 Didn't test other titles.
 Famous ones should work.
 Has to be a real title, "star wars" is not a title, it's a movie franchise.
 The writing styles, most don't work on Griffin.
 Only the descriptive-branch works on Griffin. "descriptive" works, "narrative" and another one I can't remember (according to Zaltys) also works on Griffin.
 ```
+After months of playing around with Author's Notes the world-info discord community mostly agrees it works like any other bit of WI entries, but inserted exactly 3 lines up.
+We've discovered that all categories using the word `notes` tends to be pretty powerful and a category that works very well to alter dialogue `Dialog notes:`.

 #### Reminder:
 While less effective on Griffin anyone can benefit from using Author's Notes properly.
 With scripting, any user can mimic the functionality of Author's or Editor's Notes or even insert any string they want in a specific part of the context.
 Zaltys is experimenting with Author's Notes words all the time and has provided a resource that's being updated frequently: https://justpaste.it/9ofj1